 Communicators can make changes in the communities and countries where they live, starting by showing up and standing up for things that matter.
 In any intentional course of action, consistency is key.
 We can make sure to center employees and their everyday experiences.

 It's Everyone's Job to Prioritize DE&I

 Organizations should not only focus on profits and driving work, but on making sure that their employees have positive well-being; have the opportunity to thrive; and have all the resources, tools, and support to help them from a psychological standpoint, a mental health standpoint, and an engagement standpoint.”Wema Hoover

 Organizations that prioritize this "conscious capitalism" approach, balancing profit with purpose, will create a more connected work culture.
 When employees know that their well-being is prioritized at work, they’ll feel heard and accepted as an individual.

 In order to get employees to thrive and grow, the focus should be on the conditions, the workplace processes, and the managers' capabilities that are helping or hindering inclusion.
 This can and likely will look differently for every employee.

 Regardless of background and origin, all employees want to be valued as individuals.
 Over the course of the pandemic, the world of work has changed — and it continues to change.
 The question of how we want to work and live in this rapidly changing society continues to be at the forefront of corporate culture.

 As a result, topics related to DE&I should start with all our individual needs.
-This builds and strengthens organizations to be more thoughtful and to have strong environmental, social, and governance platforms that integrate conscious DE&I issues and connectivity into the overall business strategy.
+This builds and strengthens organizations to be more thoughtful and to have strong environmental, social, and governance platforms that prioritize DE&I issues and connect them the overall business strategy.
 That way, a company’s messaging will represent to the outside world what’s already lived within its own culture.